Urinary Tract Infection | UTI

 UTI Treatment Online

 You can get antibiotics for UTIs online from Simple Online Doctors online doctor and pharmacy service.
-Our Australian registered service allows you to complete an online assessment which our Australian doctors review.
+Our Australian registered service allows you to complete an online assessment and have a brief consultation with our Australian doctors.
 If appropriate our doctors pass on a script to be dispensed at our partner pharmacy.
 From there we are able to express post your medicine right to your door.

-If our doctors decide the medicine is not right for you or you require a further consult and urine test in person, you will be contacted and a full refund will be issued.
+If our doctors decide the medicine is not right for you or you require a further consultation and urine test in person, you will be contacted and a full refund will be issued.

 What is a UTI?